-A team of Northwestern University researchers is the first to document the role chemistry will play in next generation computing and communication.
-By applying their expertise to the field of Quantum Information Science (QIS), they discovered how to move quantum information on the nanoscale through quantum teleportation—an emerging topic within the field of QIS.
+The importance of chemistry in next-generation computing and communication has been documented for the first time by a team of Northwestern University academics.
+They found how to transport quantum information on the nanoscale using quantum teleportation by applying their expertise to the discipline of Quantum Information Science (QIS).
 Their findings were published in the journal, Nature Chemistry, on September 23, 2019, and have untold potential to influence future research and application.

-Quantum teleportation allows for the transfer of quantum information from one location to another, in addition to a more secure delivery of that information through significantly improved encryption.
+Quantum teleportation enables the transfer of quantum information from one location to another, as well as more secure delivery of that information via much enhanced encryption.

-The QIS field of research has long been the domain of physicists, and only in the past decade has drawn the attention and involvement of chemists who have applied their expertise to exploit the quantum nature of molecules for QIS applications.
+The subject of QIS research has long been dominated by physicists, and only in the last decade has it attracted the interest and involvement of chemists, who have used their skills to harness the quantum nature of molecules for QIS applications.